mongodb/specifications/source/auth/auth.rst

     TOKEN_AUDIENCE
         The authorization token audience claim, needed for the "azure" provider.
+    TOKEN_CLIENT_ID
+        The client id to associate with a token, needed for the "azure" provider.
     REQUEST_TOKEN_CALLBACK
         Drivers MUST allow the user to specify a callback of the form "onRequest" (defined below), if the driver supports